 If this is the kind of SQL Server stuff you love learning about, you’ll love my training.
 I’m offering a 75% discount to my blog readers if you click from here.
 I’m also available for consulting if you just don’t have time for that, and need to solve database performance problems quickly.
 You can also get a quick, low cost health check with no phone time required.

-All About SQL Server Stored Procedures: Transactions
+All About SQL Server Stored Procedures: Plan Cache Pollution

 Going Further